CMSgov/ab2d/website/sandbox/tutorial-postman.md

         "url": "http://sandbox.ab2d.cms.gov/api/v1/fhir/Job/afc222d1-a55b-403b-ad22-49f5aefec4b6/file/S0000_0001.ndjson"

+1. If the file download endpoint is not visible, select <b>Download</b>

-19. Select <b>GET</b> beside "/api/v1/fhir/Job/{jobUuid}/file/{filename}" for "Downloads a file produced by an export job" to expand the details of the operation
+1. Select <b>GET</b> beside "/api/v1/fhir/Job/{jobUuid}/file/{filename}" for "Downloads a file produced by an export job" to expand the details of the operation

-20. Select <b>Try it out</b>
+1. Select <b>Try it out</b>

-21. Type the file to download in the A file name text box
+1. Type the file to download in the A file name text box

     Example:

         S0000_0001.ndjson

-22. Type the job id in the A job identifier text box
+1. Type the job id in the A job identifier text box

     Example:

         afc222d1-a55b-403b-ad22-49f5aefec4b6

-23. Select <b>Execute</b>
+1. Select <b>Execute</b>

-24. Verify that you got a response code of 200.
+1. Verify that you got a response code of 200.
 The results of the file appears within the "Response Body" text box.

     <i>Note at the top of the output it says "can't parse JSON.
 Raw result:".
 This is normal because the specification
     requires that the output be new line delimited JSON.</i>

-25. Select <b>Download</b> within the "Response Body" text box at the bottom left of the text box.
+1. Select <b>Download</b> within the "Response Body" text box at the bottom left of the text box.
 If the browser says that the page is unresponsive and asks you several times if you want to wait, do so.

-26. Wait for the download to complete.
+1. Wait for the download to complete.
 The export file will appear in your downloads.

     Format: